Billiard Home Page

 Above the "surface" is the solar atmosphere.
 Tenuous outer layers—a high vacuum by Earth standards—actually extend out to the outer solar system.
 The so-called "solar wind" is made up of material ejected from the Sun and "blown" outward.

 As a source of energy for eternity, the Sun is not actually reliable.
 As it fuses hydrogen into helium in its core, the hydrogen is used up.
 Eventually, there will come a time when the amount of hydrogen available for fusion runs out.
 At that point, the core will begin to collapse, which will actually release even more energy, causing the rest of the sun to expand tremendously into a red giant.
 Ultimately, the red giant will disperse due to thermal pulsations in the remnant core, until nothing but the core is left.
 This core, now called a white dwarf star, will continue to gradually cool until someday it gradually fades into a cinder.
-However, this will take many billions of years to happen.
+However, this will take another 4.5 to 5 billion years to happen.

 Observation from Earth